 Lifestyle Management for Autoimmune Disease

 Along with a wholesome meal plan and dietary supplements, lifestyle factors must not be overlooked when it comes to managing the symptoms and the physiological process of autoimmune disease.
-Sleep, stress, exercise, and acupuncture are all complementary therapies for people with autoimmune diseases that can have a massive impact on quality of life and the disease process itself.
+Sleep, stress, exercise, and acupuncture are all complementary therapies for people with autoimmune diseases that can have a significant impact on quality of life and the disease process itself.

 Sleep